 You should be aware that it is routine for Australian Border Force officers to ask travellers questions at any time.
 Trained dogs may also be used to detect illegal drugs or prohibited imports.

 It is illegal to carry (or use) drugs, including marijuana, cannabis, heroin, cocaine and amphetamines, in and out of Australia.

 You cannot bring fresh fruit and vegetables, meat, poultry, pork, eggs, dairy products, live plants or seeds to Australia.
 These products could introduce serious pests and diseases into Australia, devastating our unique environment.

 By law, you must declare any goods listed on your incoming passenger card, including certain food, plant material and animal products.

-If you are unsure of an item, declare it, or don’t bring it at all.
+If you are unsure of an item, declare it, or don’t bring it.

-A full list of what you can and can’t bring to Australia can be found on the Australian Border Force website.
+A complete list of what you can and can’t bring to Australia is provided on the Australian Border Force website.